Encharted Cook

 Marinara Sauce in a white bowl garnished with fresh basil with text overlays.

-This hearty marinara sauce is full of chunky tomatoes, onions, fresh garlic, and basil.
-Its fresh and vibrant taste is perfect for simple pasta dishes and bakes.
+My Hearty Marinara Sauce is full of chunky tomatoes, onions, fresh garlic, and basil.
+Its fresh and vibrant taste pairs well with pasta, or any Italian meal.

 The finished sauce in a white bowl garnished with basil.